 2. Uninstall Build Or Major Updates in Windows 11

-Windows 11 also provides the option to Uninstall Builds or Major Updates.
+You can also Uninstall Build or Major Updates from your Windows computer.
 However, this can only be done within the first 10 days of installing the Build.

-After 10 days, the only way to remove a Build from the computer is to Reinstall Windows 11 or Restore a full system backup on the computer.
+After 10 days, the only way to remove a Major update from the computer is by reinstall Windows or by Restoring Windows from a Full system backup stored on the computer.

 1. Open Settings > click on System in the left-pane.
 In the right-pane, scroll down and click on Recovery.